-The chemo chemicals are excreted in urine and feces (and in any other bodily fluids) 24-48 hours after the treatment.
+The chemo chemicals are excreted in urine and faeces (and in any other bodily fluids) 24-48 hours after the treatment.
 We had to establish a routine of wearing latex gloves when handling any bodily fluids.
 On walks we carried a watering can in order to dilute urine.
-Feces was picked up and double bagged.
+Faeces was picked up and double bagged.
 All of this was to involve inadvertently poisoning other animals.

 After 24 hours, Ringo was showing no effects from the treatment at all.
 Definitely drinking and urinating a lot more.
-His urine was quite smelly as was his feces.
+His urine was quite smelly as was his faeces.

 The drinking and urinating continued all week.
 No other real problems apart from perhaps he was a bit tired from time to time.
 Ringo needed to go out every two hours at least to pee and sometimes 40 minutes after his last outing.
-He got me up in the night when he needed to go and we went out through my studio door so he could quickly pee and we could get back to bed.
+He got me up in the night when he needed to go and we went so he could quickly pee and we could get back to bed.
 Luckily, after the first couple of weeks that stopped.

 After the first treatment the following treatments were much shorter and plain sailing.
 We knew to weigh him immediately on arrival at the clinic, then there were blood tests, followed by the treatment and being given medication for him at home.
 The prednisone was halved after the second week and then continued at that same level for the rest of his treatment to-date.